For additional guidance, see Safeguarding Disabled Children: Practice Guidance (DfEs, 2009).

 - The guidance gives maximum levels of support for each band and should not be the norm for all children within the band;

-- The Single Point of Access Panel will be the determining body for agreeing the band and allocating resources;
+- The Vulnerable Children Meeting (VCM) will be the determining body for agreeing the band and allocating resources;

-- In assessing the allocation of resources, the Panel will take into consideration the support the family is receiving from other statutory agencies and non statutory agencies e.g. therapeutic services;
+- In assessing the allocation of resources, the meeting will take into consideration the support the family is receiving from other statutory agencies and non statutory agencies e.g. therapeutic services;

 - The age of a child will be taken into account in allocating resources e.g. all children under 5 require parental supervision and disturbed sleep patterns are not uncommon for children under 5;